apache/tvm/docs/dev/codebase_walkthrough.rst

 - ``topi`` - Compute definitions and backend schedules for standard neural network operators.
 - ``nnvm`` - C++ code and Python frontend for graph optimization and compilation.
 After the introduction of Relay, it remains in the codebase for backward compatibility.

-Using standard Deep Learning terminologies, ``src/relay`` is the component that manages a computational graph, and nodes in a graph are compiled and executed using infrastructures implemented in the rest of ``src``. ``python`` provides python bindings for the C++ API and driver code that users can use to execute compilation.
+Using standard Deep Learning terminology, ``src/relay`` is the component that manages a computational graph, and nodes in a graph are compiled and executed using infrastructure implemented in the rest of ``src``. ``python`` provides python bindings for the C++ API and driver code that users can use to execute compilation.
 Operators corresponding to each node are registered in ``src/relay/op``.
-Implementations for operators are in ``topi``, and they are coded in either C++ or Python.
+Implementations of operators are in ``topi``, and they are coded in either C++ or Python.

 Relay is the new IR for deep networks that is intended to replace NNVM.
-If you have used NNVM, Relay provides equivalent or better functionalities.
+If you have used NNVM, Relay provides equivalent or better functionality.
 In fact, Relay goes beyond a traditional way of thinking deep networks in terms of computational graphs.
 But for the purpose of this document, we can think of Relay as a traditional computational graph framework.
 You can read more about Relay `here <https://docs.tvm.ai/dev/relay_intro.html>`_.

 When a user invokes graph compilation by ``relay.build(...)`` (or ``nnvm.compiler.build(...)`` for the older API), the following sequence of actions happens for each node in the graph: